arijit83sarkar/java-stream-api-intvw/README.md

 ```

-### :arrow_right_hook: Write a Stream pipeline to find the distinct elements from a list of elements that contains duplicate elements also.
+### 6. Write a Stream pipeline to find the distinct elements from a list of elements that contains duplicate elements also.
 ```java
 List<Integer> integerList = Arrays.asList(24, 45, 29, 30, 222, 24, 98, 230, 73, -45, 54, 60, 22, 30, 29);
 System.out.println(integerList.stream()